Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Abstract

 \subsection{Obstacle State and Motion}

-An obstacle has (vectorial) state variables describing its current position $p_o=(p_o^x,p_o^y)$ and velocity $v_o=(v_o^x,v_o^y)$.
-The obstacle model is deliberately very liberal to account for many different obstacle behaviors.
-The only restriction about the dynamics is that the obstacle moves continuously with bounded velocity $\norm{v_o} \leq V$ while the physical system evolves for $\varepsilon$ time units.
-Note, that the dynamic window algorithm considers a special case $V=0$ (obstacles are stationary).
-Depending on the relation of $V$ to $\varepsilon$, moving obstacles can make quite a difference, \eg, when fast obstacles meet communication-based virtual sensors as in RoboCup.\footnote{\url{http://www.robocup.org/}}
+An obstacle has (vectorial) state variables describing its current position $\po=(\pox,\poy)$ and velocity $\vo=(\vox,\voy)$.
+The obstacle model is deliberately liberal to account for many different obstacle behaviors.
+The only restriction about the dynamics is that the obstacle moves continuously with bounded velocity $\norm{\vo} \leq V$ while the physical system evolves for $\varepsilon$ time units.
+The original dynamic window algorithm considers the special case of $V=0$ (obstacles are stationary).
+Depending on the relation of $V$ to $\varepsilon$, moving obstacles can make quite a difference, \eg, when other fast robots or the soccer ball meet slow communication-based virtual sensors as in RoboCup.\footnote{\url{http://www.robocup.org/}}